Warning! This degree has changed. Read the transition arrangements.

 The Master of Finance/Graduate Certificate in Finance has undergone a major change in 2017.
 Please refer to the information below for Transition Arrangements.

-- If you have completed Stage A in the old program structure, plus MFIN1059 Corporate Finance and MFIN1065 Money Markets and Fixed Income Securities, you must complete MFIN1070 Financial Statement Analysis, MFIN1113 Principles of Finance, MFIN1095 Quantitative Methods in Finance and MPAC60 Economic, Analysis for Business before completing the remaining subjects in the new program structure
+- If you have completed Stage A in the old program structure, plus MFIN1059 Corporate Finance and MFIN1065 Money Markets and Fixed Income Securities, you must complete MFIN1070 Financial Statement Analysis, MFIN1113 Principles of Finance, MFIN1095 Quantitative Methods in Finance and MPAC60 Economic, Analysis for Business before completing the remaining courses in the new program structure

-- If you have completed Stages A and B in the old program structure, you must complete MFIN1113 Principles of Finance, MPAC60 Economic Analysis for Business, MFIN2077 Investment Analysis and MFIN2081 Options, Futures and Risk Management before completing the remaining subjects in the new program structure
+- If you have completed Stages A and B in the old program structure, you must complete MFIN1113 Principles of Finance, MPAC60 Economic Analysis for Business, MFIN2077 Investment Analysis and MFIN2081 Options, Futures and Risk Management before completing the remaining courses in the new program structure

 - If you have completed Stages A and B in the old program structure, plus MFIN1075 International Finance and MFIN2081 Risk Management and Financial Engineering, you are required to complete MFIN1113 Principles of Finance and MPAC60 Economic Analysis for Business in your next semester.
 You will also need to complete MFIN2077 Investment Analysis, BUSM4449 Business Research Design, MFIN3180 Alternative Securities and MFIN3178 Portfolio Management